2400/git-lab/README.md

 ### Record your answers, where indicated, in a file called `answers.md`.
 Each answer is worth 5 points.

-1. Create a `cs2400` directory on your `Desktop`.
+1. Create a directory (folder) called `cs2400` on your `Desktop`.
 From this point on, you will place all your homework and lab assignments in this directory.

 2. Create the project directory.
 Open a terminal window
-   1. In Windows, open `Powershell`
+   - In Windows, open `Powershell`
-   2. In Mac and Linus open `Terminal`
+   - In Mac and Linux open `Terminal`
 3. You can navigate directly to `cs2400` directory by issueing the following command:
    ```console
    cd ~/Desktop/cs2400